nathanlubchenco/l2c/README.md

   git add .
   git commit
 ```
 Then hit i to go into insert mode (this will give you a taste of vim to see whether or not you want to dive into it) and type a message.
 This should simply describe whatever change you are making.
+Then hit esc to exit insert mode.
 You can save and quit this file by typing ```:wq```  After this you can push your changes back with
 ```
   git push
 ```